 Gary Metcalfe, Vice President of Supply Chain and Support Services

 Gary Metcalfe serves as vice president of supply chain and support services for Tidelands Health.
 In this role, he is responsible for the overall strategic direction and management of all supply chain and support services functions throughout the health system.
 He previously served as lead executive for Consolidated Supply Chain Services LLC, a Western Pennsylvania-based procurement and supply chain management corporation.
 He also held leadership roles with Excela Health in Western Pennsylvania and Georgia Baptist Healthcare System in Atlanta.
 Mr. Metcalfe earned a bachelor’s degree in business administration from Robert Morris University and a master’s degree in business administration from Kennesaw State University.
 He is a board member of Partners Cooperative Inc. and a member of The Council of Supply Chain Executives.
 Mr. Metcalfe is board certified in health care management and is a fellow of the American College of Healthcare Executives.

 Wanda Prevatte, Vice President and Chief Compliance Officer

 Wanda Prevatte is vice president and chief compliance officer for Tidelands Health.
 Ms. Prevatte, who joined the organization in 1979, has held numerous positions with the health system during her career.
-In her current role, she has responsibility for laboratory, imaging, cancer and cardiovascular services, as well as compliance.
-Ms. Prevatte is a graduate of the McLeod School of Medical Technology and holds a bachelor’s degree in medical technology from Francis Marion University and a master’s degree in health care administration from the Medical University of South Carolina.
+In her current role, she provides compliance oversight and leadership for the health system.
+Ms. Prevatte, a graduate of the McLeod School of Medical Technology, holds a bachelor’s degree in medical technology from Francis Marion University and a master’s degree in health care administration from the Medical University of South Carolina.
 She is a member of the American College of Healthcare Executives, the American Society for Healthcare Risk Management, the Healthcare Compliance Association and the Clinical Laboratory Management Association.
 She previously served as president of the Pee Dee Chapter of CLMA.